TG-jsova/homelab-deployment/README.md

 - The deployment uses the Windows-Server-2022-Template as the base image
 - VMs are configured to use cloud-init for initial configuration
-- Network configuration is set to use DHCP for automatic IP assignment
+- Network configuration is set to use the External network
+- All VMs have identical hardware specifications (4 cores, 8GB RAM)